-Relief from the debt forgiveness reduction penalties is available for employers who rehire employees or make up for salary/wage reductions by June 30, 2020.
+Relief from the debt forgiveness reduction penalties is available for employers who rehire employees or make up for salary/ wage reductions by June 30, 2020.
 Specifically, reductions will be determined without regard to otherwise applicable reductions in workforce or salaries/wages if the reductions occurred between February 15, 2020 and 30 days following the enactment of the CARES Act (April 26, 2020) if:

-- Workforce Reductions: the borrower reduces the number of FTEs between February 15, 2020 and April 26, 2020, as compared to February 15, 2020, and not later than June 30, 2020, the borrower has eliminated the reduction in FTEs, or - Salary/Wage Reductions: there is a salary/wage reduction between February 15, 2020 and April 26, 2020, as compared to February 15, 2020, for one or more employees and that reduction is eliminated by June 30, 2020 (it is unclear whether this intended to be limited to employees who made \$100,000 or less during 2019).

-Any loan amount remaining after debt forgiveness is applied is carried forward, with a maximum maturity of 10 years from the date of the loan forgiveness application and a maximum interest rate of 4% with the option to defer payments of interest and principal for no more than 1 year.

-- > Banks and commercial lenders that currently have SBA authorization to originate loans will administer loans under this program.
-The Paycheck Protection Program waives the normal loan requirement that the borrower is unable to obtain credit elsewhere and the SBA pays processing costs for the loan. - > To be eligible for a loan under the Paycheck Protection Program, a borrower must provide a good faith certification: - (i) that the uncertainty of current economic conditions makes the loan request necessary to support its ongoing operations; - (ii) acknowledging that funds will be used to retain workers and maintain payroll or mortgage payments, lease payments and utility payments; - (iii) that the borrower does not have an application pending for a Paycheck Protection Loan for the same purpose and duplicative of amounts applied for or received under the covered loan; - (iv) during the period beginning on February 15, 2020 and ending on December 31, 2020, that the eligible recipient has not received a loan pursuant to the Paycheck Protection Program for the same purpose and duplicative of amounts applied for or received under the covered loan.
+- Workforce Reductions: the borrower reduces the number of FTEs between February 15, 2020 and April 26, 2020, as compared to February 15, 2020, and not later than June 30, 2020, the borrower has eliminated the reduction in FTEs, or - Salary/Wage Reductions: there is a salary/wage reduction between February 15, 2020 and April 26, 2020, as compared to February 15, 2020, for one or more employees and that reduction is eliminated by June 30, 2020 (it is unclear whether this is intended to be limited to employees who made \$100,000 or less during 2019). - Loan term is two years. - To be eligible for a loan under the Paycheck Protection Program, an applicant must provide good faith certifications including: - (i) The applicant was in operation on February 15, 2020 and had employees for whom it paid salaries and payroll taxes or paid independent contractors; - (ii) The uncertainty of current economic conditions makes the loan request necessary to support its ongoing operations; - (iii) Acknowledging that the loaned funds will be used to retain workers and maintain payroll or mortgage payments, lease payments and utility payments; - (iv) The applicant will provide to the lender documentation verifying the number of full-time equivalent employees on the applicant's payroll as well as the dollar amounts of payroll costs, covered mortgage interest payments, covered rent payments, and covered utility payments for the Covered Forgiveness Period following the loan; - (v) Acknowledging that not more than 25% of the forgiven amount may be for non-payroll cost; and - (vi) During the period beginning on February 15, 2020 and ending on December 31, 2020, that the borrower has not and will not receive another loan under the Paycheck Protection Program.

-The SBA is required to issue regulations on many of the provisions of the Paycheck Protection Program within 15 days of enactment of the CARES Act.
 At the outset, the existing network of approved SBA lenders will administer the program, although the SBA is expected to expand its list of lenders over time.
-Lenders could begin taking loan applications as soon as mid-April.
-The specific documentation required is not yet available, but businesses planning to apply should begin assembling at least the following material.
+The specific documentation required will be dictated by the individual lenders, but businesses planning to apply should begin assembling at least the following material.

-- documentation verifying the number of FTEs on payroll and pay rates for the applicable periods, including payroll tax filings; and state income, payroll, and unemployment insurance filings; and - documentation verifying payments on mortgage or lease obligations and utilities.
+- documentation verifying the number of FTEEs on payroll and pay rates for the applicable periods, including payroll tax filings; and state income, payroll, and unemployment insurance filings; and - documentation verifying payments on mortgage or lease obligations and utilities.

-If you have any questions regarding the Paycheck Protection Program or how it might affect your business, please contact:
+If you have any questions regarding the Paycheck Protection Program or how it might affect your business, please contact: Connecticut: Marc T. Finer, Tax & Corporate Partner, at 860-240-6096 or mfiner@murthalaw.com Massachusetts: Mark J. Tarallo, Corporate Partner, at 617-457-4059 or mtarallo@murthalaw.com

-Connecticut:

-Marc T. Finer, Tax & Corporate Partner, at 860-240-6096 or mfiner@murthalaw.com

-Massachusetts:

-Mark J. Tarallo, Corporate Partner, at 617-457-4059 or mtarallo@murthalaw.com

-Marc T. Finer, Chair 860.240.6096 mfiner@murthalaw.com

-Melanie N. Aska 617.457.4131 maska@murthalaw.com

-Marcel J. Bernier 860.240.6087 mbernier@murthalaw.com

-Richard A. Marone 860.240.6026 rmarone@murthalaw.com

-Natale A. Messina 860.240.6027 nmessina@murthalaw.com

-Lisa Newfield 914.220.5690 Inewfield@murthalaw.com

-Edward B. Spinella 860.240.6059 espinella@murthalaw.com

-Mark J. Tarallo 617.457.4059 mtarallo@murthalaw.com